KCC Trading Standards privacy notice

 Who we share your personal information with

-Your information is not routinely shared, and sharing will be where it is necessary to do so.
-Your personal information will not be routinely shared outside of the KCC Public Protection Group, unless there is a legal obligation to do so.
+We do not routinely share your information outside of the KCC Public Protection Group, unless there is a legal obligation to do so.
 Within the Public Protection Group, your details may be shared with other teams who support our service and who require your personal information to carry out their statutory roles.

-Where any activity is identified or information which suggests/evidence criminal or unlawful activity, this may be shared for law enforcement purposes which includes the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
-This information may be shared with other enforcement agencies including but not limited to, Police, Fire and Rescue, DWP, HMRC etc.
+Where any activity is identified or information which suggests or evidences criminal or unlawful activity, this may be shared for law enforcement purposes which includes the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
+This information may be shared with:

 Sharing will only take place where there is a legal requirement to do so, and when the sharing is necessary, legitimate and proportionate.
 We will assess each case individually and assess the impact of any disclosure.
 All sharing will be completed in full accordance with our information sharing protocols.